-This is the final video in a three-part series available at Adobe’s website.
-To access these videos, you will need an Adobe ID (which is free).
-Videos can be found at the following links:
+This is the third and final video in a three-part series available at Adobe’s event website.
+The recordings can be found at the following links:

 - Beyond Printed Pages: Enhanced PDF from FrameMaker – Review, Multimedia & More